Skip to main content

 • Dimensions are non-aggregated data fields displayed in black.
 Dimensions can be of any data type.

 • Measures are aggregated data fields (counting, summing, averaging, etc.).
-Measures always return a numerical result and are displayed in blue along with a sigma icon.
+Measures are displayed in blue along with a sigma icon.

 Filtering Data